 - How doctors diagnose the condition

-In order to understand your symptoms and treatment choices, patients should learn and understand the anatomy of the neck.
+To understand their symptoms and treatment choices, patients should learn and understand the anatomy of the neck.
 In addition, this includes becoming familiar with the various parts that make up the cervical spine and how they work together.
 Learn more about the anatomy of the cervical spine.

 Cervical Radiculopathy (“Pinched Nerve”) Causes

-This condition may occur when too much force is exerted on an otherwise healthy intervertebral disc.
+This condition may occur when excessive force gets exerted on an otherwise healthy intervertebral disc.
 Heavy forces on the neck may injure healthy discs.

-Herniated discs are more common in middle-aged adults because of the natural process of aging.
+Herniated discs appear more common in middle-aged adults because of the natural process of aging.
 Unfortunately, this causes the discs to become weakened from degeneration, and less force causes herniation.
-Although, not everyone with a herniated disc has degenerative problems.
+Although, not everyone with a herniated disc possesses degenerative problems.
 Likewise, not everyone with degeneration will suffer a herniated disc.